Prineville

 Accomplishments

 The Prineville LIT hosted Threat-Based Strategic Conservation workshops to identify places of “Conservation Readiness” in our LIT geography.
+Check out the outcomes of this process

 The Prineville LIT hosted a meeting for ODFW to present the proposed changes to the sage-grouse habitat maps.
 The meeting included a presentation about the data used to update the maps and provided an opportunity for comments on the accuracy of the updates.